Alive Inside: A Story of Music and Memory: Plot summary and cast

 Henry: He was a 94-year-old nursing home resident with dementia.
-After therapy, he is claimed to become more animated, recalling aspects of his past he had not been able to answer before.
+After engaging with music, he claimed to become more animated, recalling aspects of his past he had not been able to answer before.
 Neurologist Oliver Sacks quotes the German philosopher Immanuel Kant stating that "music is the quickening art" to explain that Henry had been brought to life by the music being presented to him.

 Gill: He was a nursing home resident that would become agitated at his loss of freedom and would not take his medication as prescribed.
-After the therapy, Gill was depicted as being much happier, because as G. Allen Power, a geriatrician stated, "music creates spontaneity that you cannot create in an institution".
+After the music intervention, Gill was depicted as being much happier, because as G. Allen Power, a geriatrician stated, "music creates spontaneity that you cannot create in an institution".

-Denise: She was a patient with bipolar-schizophrenia that had been a resident of her facility for two years.
-After the therapy, she is taped setting aside the walker she had been using for the entire duration of her stay at the nursing home and dancing.
+Denise: She was a patient diagnosed with bipolar-schizophrenia that had been a resident of her facility for two years.
+After the music intervention, she is taped setting aside the walker she had been using for the entire duration of her stay at the nursing home and dancing.
 She was visited by a volunteer musician, Samite Mulondo, who described the music as an outlet to release her frustrations.

 Steve: He was a patient with multiple sclerosis whose childhood and adulthood was filled with his love for music and the instruments he played.
 He said that moving to his facility left him isolated from that part of his life.
-After being introduced to music therapy he stated, "after 8 years I finally had the opportunity to get my music".
+After being introduced to music, he stated, "after 8 years I finally had the opportunity to get my music".

 John: He was a WWII veteran with severe dementia.
 He had a background as a performer when he was a young adult.
-Prior to the therapy, he was very quiet and remained quite still, and could not recognize younger photos of himself.
-After the therapy he began to sing along to the music and dance in his wheel chair.
+Prior to experiencing the music, he was very quiet and remained quite still, and could not recognize younger photos of himself.
+After the music intervention, he began to sing along to the music and dance in his wheelchair.

 Mary Lou: A woman with Alzheimer's whose husband was her caregiver.
 She feared being sent to a nursing home as her disease progressed.
 She had difficulty formulating words and often lost her train of thought.
-After the therapy, she explained about how she felt when listening to the music, "it can't escape me if I am in this place".
+After experiencing the music intervention, she explained about how she felt when listening to the music: "it can't escape me if I am in this place".